 This introduction will be followed by three topics for discussion, sustainable Infrastructures, health professionals’ education and patient involvement, stimulated by 4-5 high-level speakers per topic (5 minutes each); the moderator will drive dynamic discussion with all other participants to the roundtable meeting; lively conference for concerned audience.

-Mr Xavier Prats Monné, Director General DG Health and Food Safety, European Commission
+- Mr Xavier Prats Monné, Director General, Directorate-General for Health and Food Safety, European Commission

 1. No eHealth without sustainable Infrastructures